Palm Beach, Martin, Glades, Okeechobee, and Hendry counties

 Fishhound also offers a fishing forecast for Lake Okeechobee .

-Largemouth bass fishing has been excellent for many anglers.
-Tournament fishermen and local guides have been getting large bass in big numbers.
-Electrofishing surveys during the fall have also shown a steady numbers in bass for the last couple of years.
-The fishing should be best early in the morning on the outside edges of the shoreline vegetation (mainly bulrush, eelgrass, and knotgrass) and as the months and days get warmer, look for deeper, shady spots on the rim canal.
-For bass fishing, try spoons and spinner baits in the grass flats, and plastic worms and flipping jigs in the heavier cover.
-Golden shiners are the best live bait for largemouth bass.
-A guide is highly recommended, especially your first time to the lake.
+With lower water levels, Largemouth bass fishing has picked up and anglers have been successfully catching those fish that have moved into the marsh to spawn.
+Several TrophyCatch bass were caught during the Bassmaster Elite tournament this past February, and there are more out there growing bigger.
+With water levels receding, fishing should be best on the rim canal and on the outside edges of the shoreline vegetation (mainly bulrush, eelgrass, and knotgrass).
+For bass fishing, try spoons and spinner baits in the grass flats, and plastic worms, senkos, flukes, and flipping jigs in the heavier cover.
+Try topwater plugs and crank baits (shad designs and various colors).
+Golden shiners are the best live bait for Largemouth bass.
+A guide is highly recommended, especially your first time on the lake.

-Black crappie (Speck) is usually best during the winter and reports show anglers catching many limits and large fish.
-Trawling surveys this winter showed steady crappie populations for the last two years, with a significant increase compared to three years ago.
-We also found a big increase in the number of young-of-year crappie in this winter’s trawl survey, which is only good news for future fishing!
-Fishing in the Kissimmee River will be best during times the river is flowing and many anglers have headed outside the river and reported good fishing.
-The best fishing will occur early and late in the day.
+Black crappie (speck) is usually best during the cool winter, but with water temperatures remaining hot during the past months the fish moved to shallower water later than usual.
+This means that speck will stick around later than they normally would.
+In fact, anglers have reported speck fishing finally starting to get hot in March.
+So, take advantage of the speck’s extended season and you should still catch some great fish out there.
+Fishing in the Kissimmee River will be best during times the river is flowing.
+Angling should be concentrated near the edges of vegetation stands.
+The best fishing will occur early and late in the day, and after any cold front that comes our way.
 Use the usual fishing techniques for crappie throughout this time.
 Minnows should be suspended at various depths to locate schools.
 Jig fishing is most productive, as you can cover a great deal more area.
 The secret to successful crappie fishing is to move often, until you locate a school.

-Bluegill and redear (shellcracker) fishing are starting to pick up in early spring.
-The last few years of electrofishing and trawling surveys have shown great numbers of bream throughout the lake.
-Redear usually begin spawning in late March and early April, while bluegill usually begin in mid-April.
-Many redear beds have already been seen this year on the outside edge of the grass line.
+Bluegill and redear (shellcracker) fishing are usually slow during the winter and start to pick up in early spring.
+Redear usually begin spawning in late March and early April, while bluegill usually do so in mid-April.
 Most redear are taken on live worms.
-Beetle spins and crickets are the preferred baits for bluegill.
+Beetle‑spins, grass shrimp, red worms, and crickets are the preferred baits for bluegills.